 One hump or two?

-Meet your cameleer and his two-humped Bactrian camels and cross the dunes with your nomad host to his winter pasture area in the foothills of the mountains.
-Your guide will be riding beside you and will often break into song, eyes constantly scanning for any wildlife you might see.
-You may spot jerboas or foxes, maral deer and maybe even a wolf.
-As you approach the mountains, the terrain changes and you climb some way to get great views of the surrounding area.
-Your Wilderness camp will be ready with sundowners to welcome you.
-After dinner let the camp’s expert astronomer guide you across the night sky with Mandala’s telescope.
+Meet your cameleer and his two-humped Bactrian camels for an overnight excursion to a private wilderness camp in a winter pasture area in the foothills of the mountains.
+Your guide will be riding beside you and will often break into song, eyes constantly scanning for any signs of wildlife, such as jerboas, foxes, maral deer or even wolves.
+As you approach the mountains, the terrain changes and you’ll climb some way to be greeted by great views of the surrounding area.
+Your wilderness camp will be ready with sundowners to welcome you.
+After dinner, let the camp’s expert astronomer guide you across the night sky with Mandala’s telescope.

 Festival on the steppe